impress-dev/userauth/README.md

 ## To re-add submodules to a project that has been cloned using Wappler (submodules are not downloaded by default)

+After creating a new project in Wappler based off a git repo, you might find that userauth login doesn't work as the userauth sub-modules are not downloaded as part of the git clone that Wappler does.

 ### Run the following:

 ```